HoneyKat11/Ambassador-Database-Application/README.md

     - List of ambassadors and their respective positions at the event
     - List of ambassadors in a given position at the event

+# Application Information
+- Application-side constraints for ambassador input
+- In the future, functionality will be added to edit positons/hours/events/etc.

+# Challenges
+- Stricter security requirements (sensitive student information)
+- GUI library (PyQt6) not exactly developer-friendly
+   - Likely will move to an Access Database over the summer
+- No existing template/resources to translate spreadsheet into new model